MaRuifeng/django-coffeeshop/README.md

   *  `sqlite3 db.sqlite3` - start the SQLite CLI shell
   *  `python3 manage.py test coffeeshop` - run tests
 ### Heroku
-The app is also deployed on Heroku accessible via https://flyer-shop.herokuapp.com/coffeeshop/.
+The app is deployed from the `master` branch on Heroku accessible via https://flyer-shop.herokuapp.com/coffeeshop/.

 ## App Workflow
-A admin person (powered by Django Admin) can open up the admin page to add new beverage categories, types and prices.
+An admin person (powered by Django Admin) can open up the admin page  https://flyer-shop.herokuapp.com/admin to add new beverage categories, types and prices.

 Once launched, a webpage will be directly presented to a shop cashier to place orders.
 Beverage types and sizes are loaded via chained Ajax calls for selection, depending on their availability in the database.
 Quantity can also be set or selected.
 Once selections are done and the submit button is clicked, an order will be placed via HTML form submission and the user will be directed to a page listing all orders and total sales amount.
 Filters are provided on the same page to view orders by category and/or size.